Padstow harbour at golden hour with fishing boats moored along the quay and the Camel estuary opening out behind.

 Constantine & Treyarnon

 The two best surf beaches near Padstow, with lifeguard cover through the season and a clutch of high-end self-catering.
 Treyarnon has the YHA at one end and proper beach houses at the other; Constantine Bay attracts the surf-school crowd and a more upmarket cottage rental scene.
-Excellent base if surfing is the point of the trip — and you don't mind a fifteen-minute drive when you want a restaurant.
+An excellent base if surfing is the point of the trip — and you don't mind a fifteen-minute drive when you want a restaurant.

 Best for